 Potential for Full-Time Employment: Part-time positions can sometimes lead to full-time job offers, allowing individuals to transition into a permanent role with the same employer.

-Eligibility Criteria for Part-Time Jobs in France for International Students
+Eligibility Criteria for Part-Time Work in France

 -